21th MÁLAGA FILM FESTIVAL- CINEMA IN SPANISH (2018)

 SILVER BIZNAGA TO THE BEST SCRIPT

-Daniel Díaz Torres and Alejandro Hernández, for Los buenos demonios
+Daniel Díaz Torres and Alejandro Hernández, by Los buenos demonios

 SILVER BIZNAGA TO THE BEST MUSIC